jcm-ai/Clifford-Chance-Cyber-Security-Global-Virtual-Internship/README.md

 **Ludens' Data includes:**

-• "Commercial Know-How": information on Ludens' clients, e.g. client lists, documents outlining Ludens' marketing strategy, sales, turnover and financial data;
+- **"Commercial Know-How":** information on Ludens' clients, e.g. client lists, documents outlining Ludens' marketing strategy, sales, turnover and financial data;

-• "Technical Know-How": documents listing the patents protecting Ludens' diagnostic tools describing the technology on which Luden relies (projects and drawings, manufacturing and maintenance manuals, user manuals); and
+- **"Technical Know-How":** documents listing the patents protecting Ludens' diagnostic tools describing the technology on which Luden relies (projects and drawings, manufacturing and maintenance manuals, user manuals); and

-• "Health Data": data relating to certain patients who were diagnosed using Ludens' diagnostic tools.
+- **"Health Data":** data relating to certain patients who were diagnosed using Ludens' diagnostic tools.
 Ludens processes health data by anonymising and aggregating individual patient data and then selling the datasets of anonymous data to hospitals and researchers.

 Shikari's data centre was recently the target of a cyber incident, and as a result certain Data of Ludens' was hacked.